dalibo/pgtoolkit/rpm/README.md

 # Building RPM Package

 With docker-compose, you can build a RPM package for pgtoolkit in a few steps.
-To build for CentOS 6, ensure `dist/` contains source tarball from PyPI.

 ``` console
 $ make all push